 2020-2021 became the age of digitization.
-A time when the world realised that it was time to actually implement the digital capabilities, they had but, had kept low-key about.
-2022 has exploded this trend and has brought about a massive change.
+A time when the world realised that it was time to actually implement the digital capabilities, they had but, kept low-key about it.
+2022 exploded this trend and brought about a massive change.

 The global lockdowns ended, and people had a strong desire to interact in person with each other.
 Experiencing both virtual and in-person marketing became increasingly popular as the world returned to normal.